Zondax/vault-k8s-canister/docs/operator/dev.md

+---
+title: "Development"
+sidebar_position: 3
+---

 # Dev Setup

-Please have a look the sequence diagrams in `/docs` to learn more about the high level design of this project.
+Please have a look the sequence diagrams in `components_diagrams` folder to learn more about the high level design of this project.

 ## Pre-requisites